bimelike/netflix-survey-form-clone/README.md

 # netflix-survey-form-clone

-I have re-created the Netflix survey forum page using HTML and CSS.
+I have re-created the Netflix survey form page using HTML and CSS.

 https://bimelike.github.io/netflix-survey-forum-clone/